 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees instead of a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-• Work in unpleasant settings, including tight or dusty spaces.
+• Work in unpleasant settings, like tight or dusty spaces.

 • Work outdoors instead of in an office.